Leafwing-Studios/fop-rules/docs/rules/combat/environmental-complications.md

 ## Tile Effects

 While in combat, tiles are commonly modified in dangerous or interesting ways: sacred shrines, clinging fog, walls of fire and so on.
 Collectively, these are referred to as **tile effects.** Creatures moving by teleportation ignore the tile effects of the tiles that they cross.

+Tile effects (including ground effects) always trigger when:

+- a creature begins their turn in the tile effect
-Typically, a tile effect will trigger "the first time that a creature enters this effect, or begins their turn in this tile efffect" which ensures that they trigger once for every turn that the creature takes, no matter how they end up moving.
+- a creature enters the tile effect for the first time in a turn

+This ensures that they trigger once for every turn that the creature takes, no matter how they end up moving.

 Various effects, from glue to oil slicks to pools of acid to thorny underbrush, cover the ground.
 This subset of tile effects are called **ground effects.** As you might expect, flying creatures ignore ground effects.

 The most common ground effect is **difficult terrain,** which is difficult to cross, due to obstructions, unsteady footing or something similar.
-While on difficult terrain:
+The difficult terrain ground effect causes:

-- Double all lateral movement costs.
+- Lateral movement costs are doubled.
-- Tiles covered with difficult terrain count as 2 tiles for the purposes of forced movement (other than teleportation).
+- These tiles count as 2 tiles for the purposes of forced movement (other than teleportation).

 ## Visibility and Cover